nhungpham1707/snMultiome_analysis/README.md

 conda activate scRNA_scATAC_env
 ```

-There is conflict to install infercnv and Seurat in the same environment.
+There is a conflict to install infercnv and Seurat in the same environment.
 Therefore, infercnv was installed in a separate environment.
 For some reason, infercnv cannot be installed with conda or in R in a conda env.
 Fortunately, infercnv can be installed with mamba following instruction [here](https://gist.github.com/hiraksarkar/28824d9943309544a454c595ac0441f7)

 In short,
 ```